vkbo/novelWriter/README.md

 * Non-breaking spaces are supported as long as your system is using at least Qt 5.9.
   For earlier version, non-breaking spaces are converted to normal spaces when saving the document.
   This is done by the Qt library.
+  From Qt 5.9 and on, it is possible to extract the raw text from a document, which preserves non-breaking spaces.
 * Tabs may be rendered, depending on export format.
+  With Qt 5.10 or higher, the width of a tab in pixels can be changed in Preferences.

-The core export format that should render properly all supported features is the HTML export.
+The core export format of novelWriter is HTML5.
-This format also forms the basis of conversion to Office type document formats with Pandoc.
-Note that Pandoc itself strips some formatting from the document during conversion, so the final result may be different than expected.
+You can also export the entire project as a single novelWriter flavour document.
+In addition, other exports to Open Document, PDF, and plain text is offered through the Qt library, although with limitations to formatting.

+Even though novelWriter can export to Open Document, the result is actually better when using the HTML output and then importing the HTML document into for instance Libre Office.
+The HTML output is also suitable for conversion with tools like Pandoc.

 ## Implementation

 The application is written in Python3 using Qt5 via PyQt5.
 It is developed on Linux, but it should in principle work fine on other operating systems as well as long as dependencies are met.
+It is regularly tested on Windows 10.

-The application can be started from the source folder with the command:
+The application can be started from the source folder with one of the commands:
 ```
 ./novelWriter.py
+python novelWriter.py
+python3 novelWriter.py
 ```

 It also takes a few parameters for debugging and such, which can be listed with the switch `--help`.

-There are no launcher icons yet.
+In the root assets folder there are icons and scripts and a template for setting up a launcher on Gnome desktops.
+You may need to modify those scripts slightly, but as they are, they work on Debian and Ubuntu.
-Consult your operating system documentation for how to make those.
+For other operating systems, please consult your operating system documentation for how to make those.
-These will be added at some point, and I would appreciate any assistance from people working on Windows and MacOS as I don't use either of those operating systems.
+Feel free to submit more if you are able to make them.

 ## Package Dependencies

-It is recommended that novelWriter runs with Qt 5.9 or later, and Python 3.6 or later.
+It is recommended that novelWriter runs with Qt 5.10 or later, and Python 3.6 or later.
 Running with Qt as low as 5.2.1 and Python 3.4.3 has been tested, and worked in the past, but there are no guarantees that this will keep working as these are not a part of the test builds.

 For the apt package manager on Debian systems, the following Python3 packages are needed: